Pediatric Physical Therapy

 Physical therapy for children usually begins with an assessment to identify any areas of concern.
 From there, the therapist will develop a personalized treatment plan that may involve exercises, stretches, massages, or other activities.
 The goal is to help children with:

-- Infant motor disorders
+- Improving movement disorders

-- Wheelchair evaluations
+- Wheelchair evaluations and other equipment needs

 If your child is struggling with movement or development, don't hesitate to ask our doctor about a referral to a pediatric physical therapist.
 With the right help, your child can reach new heights.
 Check out our convenient locations that offer pediatric physical therapy!

-How Can Physical Therapy Help Your Child Recover?
+How Can Physical Therapy Help Your Child?

 What Are the Benefits of Physical Therapy?